GoogleCloudPlatform/professional-services/examples/composer-shared-vpc/README.md

 <!-- BEGIN_TF_DOCS -->
+# Cloud Composer in Shared VPC

+This repo uses terraform to create below resources in order to deploy a private composer environment in shared VPC.
+* Two projects, one for shared VPC and other for composer environment
+* One shared VPC and subnets in host project
+* Neccesary IAM permissions and firewall rules in order to deploy composer env
+* Service Account for composer workers
+* Composer env itself

 ## Requirements
 * A folder in org where projects will be created
 * A service account which will be used by terraform having below permissions